 In addition to the severity of the injuries, there are other unique aspects of Glastonbury bicycle accident cases.
 A skilled attorney could guide an injured bicyclist through the legal complexities of a bike wreck claim.

 One of the particular aspects that make Glastonbury bike accident cases unique is how they occur.
-Bicycle wrecks may happen more frequently than pedestrian accidents because of the lack of reflective gear, lighting, and proper reflectors.
-Additionally, distracted driving increases the chance of an accident because if they swerve a little bit off the road and there is a cyclist there, it can result in a fatality.
+Bicycle wrecks may happen more frequently than pedestrian accidents because cyclists typically travel in the road alongside other motorists.
+Additionally, distracted driving increases the chance of an accident, because if a driver swerves a little bit off the road and a cyclist happens to be there, it can result in a fatality.

 A bicyclist may be able to protect themselves from getting involved in an accident by keeping a proper lookout and staying alert.
 Cyclists should also wear reflective gear and be aware of any potential adverse weather conditions.

 Liability is calculated after a judge, a jury, or an arbitrator reviews the circumstances of a case.
 If there is arbitration, they would look at all the facts and evidence and then assign liability to one or more of the parties involved.

 Glastonbury is a modified contributory negligence jurisdiction.
 If a person is negligent, they can recover, so long as they are not more than 51 percent at fault.
 Any contributory negligence above 49 percent gets reduced.
 Therefore, if a bicyclist is found to be 20 percent at fault for their accident, they can then recover 80 percent of their damages.
 Another unique aspect to bike accidents in Glastonbury is that contributory negligence does not apply to helmets under state law.

 Some weather conditions make riding a bike unsafe, and therefore, may result in a crash.
 Snow, rain, and ice can be dangerous, and fog can decrease visibility.
 In poor weather conditions, a driver has to be operating reasonably for the weather.